 Health concerns about linkages between exposure to EMFs radiations from mobile phones and many health diseases ranging from sleep disorder, memory loss, cardiovascular to neurodegenerative diseases, such as cancer have been raised by medical professionals.
-We need to look at these closely and find ways to arrest ill effects of radiations or look at alternate greener methods to staying connected.
+We need to look at these closely and find ways to arrest the ill effects of radiation or look at alternate greener methods to staying connected.

-We need to find ways of having sustainability as a priority in all our professional and personal interactions with the nature, the sooner we realise the better we will be able to prepare ourselves and avoid depletion of already limited resources.
+We need to find ways of having sustainability as a priority in all our professional and personal interactions with nature, the sooner we realise the better we will be able to prepare ourselves and avoid depletion of already limited resources.

 As an apt conclusion to this piece, I would like to borrow from one of my favourite authors, Paulo Coelho – “…The planet is, was, and always will be stronger than us.
 We can’t destroy it; if we overstep the mark, the planet will simply erase us from its surface and carry on existing…”

 So let us do our bit to ensure we aren’t obliterated by the planet.